Course leader: Thea Thougaard Johansen

 Aim: To give the participants understanding of the basic principles laboratory animal science.
-The course is obligatory for persons, who wish to participate in research using laboratory animals.
-The course is a function A/D course according to the EU Directive 2010/63 /EU Article 23.2 (previously designated category B by the Federation of European Laboratory Animal Science Associations).
+The course is obligatory for persons, who wish to participate in research using laboratory animals, either by carrying out procedures on animals (EU category A) or euthanize animals (EU category D).
+The course is designatedas an EU function A/D course according to the EU Directive 2010/63 and EU Article 23.2 (previously category B by the Federation of European Laboratory Animal Science Associations).
 The course gives an introduction to practical and theoretical handling, housing and using laboratory animals and how to replace, refine and reduce the use of live animals for research (3R).

 Having completed the course it is expected, that the student have the following:

-Knowledge The student knows - the legal basis for the acquisition, husbandry, care and use of animals for scientific purposes. - Basic principles on ethics in relation to human-animal relationship, intrinsic value of life and - arguments for and against the use of animals for scientific purposes. - Basic and appropriate species-specific biology in relation to anatomy, physiological features, breeding, genetics and genetic alteration. - Basic knowledge on animal behaviour, husbandry and enrichment. - Species-specific methods of handling and procedures - animal health management and hygiene (mice, rats, swine). - Recognition of species-specific distress, pain and suffering of most common laboratory species (mice, rats, swine). - Basic principles of animal anaesthesia, pain relieving methods and killing (mice, rats, swine). - The fundamentals of the use of humane end-points in experimental setups. - The principles of requirement of replacement, reduction and refinement in the design and performance of animal experiments. - The importance and principles of planning, designing of procedures and projects, as well as evaluating studies using live animals.
+Knowledge The student knows - the legal basis for the acquisition, husbandry, care and use of animals for scientific purposes. - Basic principles on ethics in relation to human-animal relationship, intrinsic value of life and - arguments for and against the use of animals for scientific purposes. - Basic and appropriate species-specific biology in relation to anatomy, physiological features, breeding, genetics and genetic alteration. - Basic knowledge on animal behaviour, husbandry and enrichment. - Species-specific methods of handling and procedures - animal health management and hygiene (mice, rats, swine). - Recognition of species-specific distress, pain and suffering of most common laboratory species (mice, rats, swine). - Basic principles of animal anaesthesia- and killing (mice, rats, swine). - The principles of replacement, reduction and refinement in performance of animal experiments.

-Skills The student is able to - obtain practical information on how to handle and perform simple procedures in the most common laboratory animals - explain the basic principles on when and how to use animals for research - evaluate what principles of procedures can be used on their future experiments - reflect over the ethical basis for the use of animals for research
+Competencies: The student is able to - obtain practical information on how to handle and perform simple procedures in the most common laboratory animals - explain the basic principles on when and how to use animals for research - reflect over the ethical basis for the use of animals for research.

 Learning outcome: The participants should obtain basic knowledge about the Laboratory animal science, which will make it possible for them to participate in research contributing to the humane use of laboratory animals ensuring high standards of animal welfare and quality in the performing, evaluating and reporting of laboratory animal experiments.

-- Advanced insight into Danish and International legislation concerning animals used for scientific purposes, the ethical aspects working with laboratory animals as well as the principles of the 3 Rs.
+- Insight into Danish legislation concerning animals used for scientific purposes, the ethical aspects working with laboratory animals as well as the principles of the 3 Rs.

 - Basic insight into the biology of laboratory animal, including normal/abnormal behaviour, housing, breeding, welfare and feeding.

-- Basic insight into the use and limitation of animal models in biomedical research, occupational health and safety when working with laboratory animals.
+- Basic insight into occupational health and safety when working with laboratory animals.

 Instructors: External and internal teachers.